Sinners to Saints

 1. To Give away awesome books

-2. To form accountability group/book clubs
+2. To form book clubs and accountability groups

-3. To seek and reap the gifts and fruits of the Holy Spirit in the culture
+3. To seek and reap the gifts and fruits of the Holy Spirit